bacontime/blog-mirror/nature/astrosymbols.md

 - <span class="catsym">1 Ceres ⚳</span>: God of grain, harvest, motherhood.
 Biggest Asteroid.
 First discovered.
 Now considered a dwarf Planet, listed above.
 - <span class="catsym">2 Pallas ⚴</span>: Athena and her spear.
 A lot of other mythological characters are named Pallas as well.
 - <span class="catsym">3 Juno ⚵</span>: God of marriage and childbirth.
 Sometimes associated with the moon.
 - <span class="catsym">4 Vesta ⚶</span>: God of hearth and home.
-This asteroid has the tallest mountain in the system.
+This asteroid is the second largest, and has the tallest mountain in the solar system.
 (Though that seems like cheating to me.
 Vesta isn't even big enough to make itself round; of course it's going to have some lumps.)
 - <span class="catsym">5 Astraea <span class="catPUA"></span>⯙</span>: God of justice, innocence, purity, and precision.
 - <span class="catsym">6 Hebe <span class="catPUA"></span></span>: God of youth and forgiveness, Cupbearer to the gods.
 - <span class="catsym">7 Iris <span class="catPUA"></span></span>: God of rainbows.
 Messenger of the gods.